vegos/TriggerAid/README.txt

 Features:

-Can trigger a camera (with separate or no) focus & shutter, or two cameras (with combined focus & shutter), or two flashes via WIRED jack.
-It uses two (2) optocouplers (MOC3021 for up to 400V Peak).
+Can trigger a camera (with separate or no) focus & shutter, or two cameras (with combined focus & shutter), or two flashes via WIRED jack. kIt uses two (2) optocouplers (MOC3021 for up to 400V Peak).
 It can also trigger a camera (or something else?) via IR.
 Supported cameras: Olympus, Pentax, Canon, Nikon, Sony.